RaineyAbe/glacier-snow-cover-mapping/README.md

     │   ├── study-sites                 # Folder where results and imagery for individual sites will be saved │   │   ├── site_name               # Folder containing all data for one study site.
 Replace site_name with the name of your site.
     │   │   │   ├── imagery             # Folder where images and workflow inputs and outputs are/will be saved
-    │   │   │   │   └── PlanetScope     # Folder where all PlanetScope raw and pre-processed images will be saved
+    │   │   │   │   └── PlanetScope     # (Optional) Folder where all PlanetScope raw and pre-processed images will be saved
     │   │   │   │       └── raw_images  # Folder containing raw PlanetScope image downloads
     │   │   │   ├── AOIs                # Folder containing outline of the Area of Interest (AOI), shapefile
     │   │   │   └── DEMs                # Folder containing digital elevation model of the AOI (optional)